HyperBlocker: Accelerating Rule-based Blocking in Entity Resolution using GPUs: Experimental Study

 \etitle{Environment.} We run experiments on a Ubuntu 20.04.1 LTS machine powered with 2 Intel Xeon Gold 6148 CPU @ 2.40GHz, 4TB Intel P4600 PCIe NVMe SSD, 128GB memory, and 8 Nvidia Tesla V100 GPUs with \reviseX{the widely adopted hybrid cube-mesh topology (see more in~\cite{v100})}. \eat{32 GB of memory} The programs were compiled with CUDA-11.0 and GCC 7.3.0 with -O3 compiler. \kw{DisDedup}, \kw{SparkER}, and \kw{Dedoop} were run on a cluster of 30 HPC servers, powered with 2.40GHz Intel Xeon Gold CPU, 4TB Intel P4600 SSD, 128GB memory. \looseness=-1

-\etitle{Default parameters.} Unless stated explicitly, we used the following default parameters, which are best-tuned on each dataset \reviseS{via \emph{gird search}~\cite{jimenez2008finding}.
-Intuitively, gird search is a practical method for systematically exploring the parameter space to get the set of parameters that results in the best performance.} \revise{The maximum number of predicates in an \MD is 10.
+\etitle{Default parameters.} Unless stated explicitly, \CR{we used the following parameters, best-tuned on each dataset \reviseS{via \emph{gird search}~\cite{jimenez2008finding}.} \eat{Intuitively, gird search is a practical method for systematically exploring the parameter space to get the set of parameters that results in the best performance.}} \revise{The maximum number of predicates in an \MD is 10.
 The number $m$ of data partitions is given in Table~\ref{tab:dataset}.} The sizes of intervals and sliding windows, namely $n_t$ and $n_w$, are 256 and 1024, respectively.
-For the \reviseY{offline} model $\N$, we adopted a regression model with 3 hidden layers, with 2, 6, and 1 neurons, respectively.
+We adopted a regression model as $\N$, with 3 hidden layers, with 2, 6, and 1 neurons, respectively.
 We used ReLU~\cite{relu} as the activation function and Adam~\cite{adam} as the optimizer.
-We used one GPU by default.
+We used one GPU by default. \looseness=-1